ruchi546/ruchi546/README.md

             <img src="https://img.shields.io/badge/YOUTUBE-red?style=for-the-badge&Color=black" alt="YouTube">
         </p>
         <p align="left">
-          A Unity editor extension designed to simplify dynamic time and weather management.
-Easily configure lighting, fog, and weather effects like rain and snow.
-Create, save, and load custom presets to improve workflow.
+The Time Master Tool is a custom Unity Editor extension that facilitates dynamic control of time, lighting, and weather effects within a Unity scene.
+It provides a user-friendly interface for artists and designers to manage environmental settings such as time of day, fog, rain, snow, and cloud states.
+The tool also enables saving and loading presets for consistent environmental setups.
         </p>
       </div>
     </td>